Bridgeconn/vachan-api/agmt/API Refactoring V2.md

 standardized.

 It is important to have the V1 APIs as it is, as currently 3 clients(AgMT, VO and VO App) are using them.
 So we can have a better parallel version 2 and let the clients switch versions on their conviniance.

+A rough time estimate for carrying out this process would be as follows: **6 Months** for the design, development and testing of V2, and another **6 months** for allowing the client projects to transition to the newer APIs, until which the vachan-api V1 should be maintained and supported.

 ## API Endpoint Design for vachan-api Version 2